Chicago restaurant offers $13,000 martini, and at least one customer has decided it's worth it

 “This step not only emphasizes the uniqueness of the drink but also amplifies the Mezcal’s natural smokiness, turning it into something truly unforgettable,” Hofer said.

 Well, at least one so far.
-So, husbands who might be thinking about buying their wives a vacuum or a Peloton bike, take a pro tip from one man who simply bought his wife a drink.
+So, husbands who might be thinking about buying their wives a vacuum take a pro tip from one man who simply bought his wife a drink.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.